 While there is never a guarantee of a 100% quiet testing experience; a distraction-reduced testing environment is a setting outside the usual classroom that limits interruptions and other environmental influences.
 For example, a room that minimizes both the auditory (e.g., copy machines, talking) and visual distractions (e.g., people moving in and out of the testing space).

 Students will be provided extended time for all exams, quizzes and finals.
 Unlimited time is not an available accommodation, unless the class receives "unlimited time", in this case, DSS is available to proctor tests from 8:30am to 5:00pm, Monday through Friday.
 If you need assistance with setting up an adaptive release in BlackBoard for a student, please contact eLearning.

-The student has a disability that may affect assignment deadlines, exams and/or attendance.
+While the ADA does not allow DSS to fundamentally alter learning outcomes, the student has a disability that may affect assignment deadlines, exams and/or attendance.
 This email notification confirms that the request is directly disability-related and that the documentation DSS received about the condition may sometimes compromise the student's ability to attend a class session, take exams and/or meet deadlines.
 The student fully understands that extensions of due dates, test dates and/or attendance policies are determined by DSS and the Instructor of Record.
 Any agreement will be written in an email as confirmation for all parties.

 The student will be using certified American Sign Language (ASL) Interpreters during class.
 The Interpreters are held to a strict code of conduct and will interpret to and from spoken English.
 Please remember that the Interpreter's role is to serve as a conduit of information.
 It is important to address your comments or questions directly to the student even if the Interpreter is voicing on his or her behalf.